pH-7/OutstandingGitPractices/readme.md

 ## Commit messages 📝

 Commit messages play a big role in the understanding of every change.
 They should be in present tense, short, clear and explicit.

-They should clearly say what happened as well as the reason/motivation behind the change.
-Ask yourself “*What are the changes done for?*”.
-In another word “*Why you did what you did?*”.
+They should clearly say **what happened** as well as the **reason**/**motivation** behind the change.

+Ask yourself "*What are the changes done for?*".
+In other words, "*Why you did what you did?*".
 In short, the explanation that we don't necessarily see in the code diff of the commit.

-Additionally, adding the ticket ID at the beginning of your commit message.
+Additionally, add the ticket ID at the beginning of your commit message.
 Sometimes, we need to know the reason why a piece of code has been changed and need to dig into the ticket to have a full understanding of the feature requirements.

 ---

 ## Git commits 🎨

 ✅ Each commit should be small and fix only one thing per commit, not more.
-Following this important rule, if your commit message contains the word `and` or `+`, that means you are trying to commit multiple changes in one commit and you shouldn’t ❌
+Following this important rule, if your commit message contains the word `and` or `+`, that means you are trying to commit multiple changes in one commit and you shouldn't ❌

 This rule is not just there to be nice.
 When you need to revert or cherry-pick a commit from your git history, the fact that one commit only contains one specific update really helps.

 ## About the Author 👨‍🍳